-This post on “operating negligently so as to endanger” will address the following legal questions:
+This post on “operating negligently so as to endanger” will answer some frequently asked questions.

 A defendant can be charged with “operating negligently so as to endanger”if he or she is operating a motor vehicle negligently in a manner that might endanger the public.